Fatima-Illana/CBIR_2024_GRUPO_H/README.md

 │   │       → Contains the calculations performed to extract and evaluate the results.
 │   ├── 🟩 ResultadosCBIR.xlsx
 │   │       → Contains the results obtained for all test images.
-│   ├── 🧠 autoencoder.keras
+│   └── 🧠 autoencoder.keras
-│   │       → Contains the trained Autoencoder model used in Extractor 5.
+│           → Contains the trained Autoencoder model used in Extractor 5.
-│   └── 🟩 ResultadosCBIR.xlsx
-│           → Contains the results obtained for all test images.
 ├── 📁 Images
 │       → Folder containing example images stored for visualization or demonstration.
-├── 📄 README.md
-│       → Documentation of the project.
-└── 🟥 CBIR_Report.pdf
+├── 🟥 CBIR_Report.pdf
-        → Full report of the preprocessing steps, extractor implementations, and obtained results.
+│       → Full report of the preprocessing steps, extractor implementations, and obtained results.
+└── 📄 README.md
+        → Documentation of the project.
 ```

 The contents are only available in spanish.